alacritty/alacritty/README.md

 ## FAQ

+- _proc-macro derive panicked during macOS build; what's wrong?_ There's an issue with the Rust compiler from Homebrew.
+Please follow the instructions and use `rustup`.
 - _Is it really the fastest terminal emulator?_ In the terminals I've benchmarked against, alacritty is either faster, WAY faster, or at least neutral.
 There are no benchmarks in which I've found Alacritty to be slower.